-As Bath is a City that does not have a Parish or Town Council, therfore it has been agreed by Bath and Noth East Somerset Council that The Bath City Forum will be where projects are submitted and assessed on behalf of the Community.
+As Bath is a City that does not have a Parish or Town Council, therfore it was agreed by Bath and Noth East Somerset Council that The Bath City Forum will act as the body where projects are submitted and assessed on behalf of the Community.

 How do I submit an expression of interest for a Neighbourhood portion of CIL project?

 Expression of interest forms are available on this website alongside the criteria notes for the process.

 What happens once the Bath City Forum have agreed on a successful expressions of interest?